JetBlue Flight 292: Similar incidents

 The media reported that this was at least the seventh occurrence of an Airbus A320 series aircraft touching down with the landing gear locked ninety degrees out of position, and one of at least sixty-seven "nose wheel failures" on A319, A320 and A321 aircraft worldwide since 1989.
-Earlier incidents included another JetBlue flight bound for New York City, a United Airlines flight into Chicago, and an America West flight into Columbus, Ohio.
+Earlier incidents included another JetBlue flight bound for New York City, a United Airlines flight into Chicago, and an America West Airlines flight into Columbus, Ohio.

-While some incidents were traced to faulty maintenance and denied as a design flaw by Airbus Industries, the manufacturer had issued maintenance advisories to A320 owners which were later mandated as Airworthiness Directives by American and French aviation authorities.
+While some incidents were traced to faulty maintenance and denied as a design flaw by Airbus Industries, the manufacturer had issued maintenance advisories to A320 owners which were later mandated as airworthiness directives (AD) by American and European aviation authorities.
 Messier-Dowty, which manufactures nose gear assemblies for the A320, stated in an NTSB report in 2004 that part of the gear had been redesigned to prevent future problems, but at the time the redesign was awaiting approval.
 Mechanics familiar with this common fault usually replace or reprogram the Brake Steering Control Unit (BSCU) computer.

-On March 6, 2021, Batik Air Flight 6803, also operated by an A320-214 from Sultan Thaha Syaifuddin Airport to Soekarno–Hatta International Airport, suffered an incident similar to Flight 292 in which the gear turned sideways.
-The plane returned to its base and all passengers and crew survived.

-Similarly, on March 29, 2022, LATAM Flight 4292 was a scheduled flight from Medellín to Cartagena which was operated by another Airbus A320-214.
-The flight was climbing to its cruising altitude when the crew was alerted to a possible fault in the landing gear.
-The aircraft returned to Medellín for an emergency landing with its nose landing gear jammed horizontally; none of the 147 occupants aboard were injured.
+Notable passengers

+Actress Taryn Manning was on the flight on her way to New York to promote the film Hustle & Flow.
+Screenwriter Zach Dean was also on the plane and, while contemplating his mortality, resolved to write a script about mortality, which eventually became the film Deadfall.

+In popular culture

+NBC's Saturday Night Live featured a sketch parodying the event with the actors Steve Carell and Amy Poehler.
+The sketch was originally pitched by Colin Jost who subsequently co-wrote the sketch with Eric Kenward and Bill Hader.
+It was Jost's first sketch broadcast on the program.

+The New Zealand television series World's Worst Flights had an episode featuring this incident.